 Some retailers are known to increase prices prior to the door-busting Black Friday deals they tout, thus allowing them to drop prices without losing money on the item.
 In the end, you may only be paying slightly less than at any other point during the year.

 Black Friday deals are also slowly coming to an end.
 Brick-and-mortar retailers as well as online distributors mark down items on a regular basis.
 One notable example is Amazon’s infamous “Prime Day”.
 Doorbuster deals and online opportunities alike are no longer just concentrated around Black Friday but happen at various points throughout the year.

 Black Friday’s demise is also in part due to the rise of convenience shopping.
 Sales and discount deals are no longer centered around one particular day – meaning Black Friday deals continue well on into the weeks after Thanksgiving.

-If you’re set on going Black Friday shopping, this leaves you time to really consider the item you want.
+If you’re set on going shopping on November 27th, this leaves you time to really consider the item you want.